Fréjus Cathedral: The organ

 The first known organ was put into place in 1600 and was repaired in 1778 and 1806.
 It was enlarged and replaced by a new organ in 1810.
 In 1857 a new organ from the firm of Cavaillé-Coll was installed and was restored in 1926.
 However, in 1944, in the course of World War II, the cathedral complex was damaged by bombing.
 The organ was exposed to dust and to the wind.
 The organ moved to another building, where it was largely forgotten, and many pieces disappeared.
 Construction of a new organ did not begin until 1962, and this organ was installed in 1967.
 However, this organ deteriorated quickly.
 In 1986 the French government commissioned the construction of a new organ by the firm of Pascal Quorin.
 It was installed in 1991.

 Bishop's Palace and the cathedral complex

 A residence for the bishop apparently existed in the 5th century, just south of the cathedral.
 A more imposing palace for the bishop was built in the 11th and 12th centuries, which housed the bishop, the dozen canons and a dozen beneficiers.
 In the 13th century, a separate building was built for the canons.
-The palace of the bishop was relatively small – 6.5 metres by 5 metres, and three storeys high, with a vaulted hall on the second floor and a terrace on the roof with a crenellated wall for defence.
+The palace of the bishop was relatively small – 6.5 metres by 5 metres, and three storeys high, with a vaulted hall on the second floor and a terrace on the roof with a crenelated wall for defence.
 The building served as both a palace and a fortification, and was probably part of the massive wall of the city, three metres thick at its base.